Misfits-Rebels-Outcasts/Nodef/documentation/PhotoFiltersHelp.md

 ### Chaining Filters

- We can combine (chain) filters by adding nodes into the pipeline sequentially.
+ We can combine (chain) filters by adding nodes onto the pipeline sequentially.
 For example, we can add a Color Monochrome node and then a Gaussian Blur node.

   <img src="https://user-images.githubusercontent.com/47021297/186768314-75265909-a279-43d8-b033-bf366da35ba7.jpeg" width="30%" height="30%">

- In the above, the Original Image (Node 0) is used as the input for Color Monochrome (Node 1).
-The output of Color Monochrome (Node 1) is used as the input for Gaussian Blur (Node 2).
+ In the above, the Original Image (Node 0) is used as an input for Color Monochrome (Node 1).
+The output of Color Monochrome (Node 1) is used as an input for Gaussian Blur (Node 2).

   <img src="https://user-images.githubusercontent.com/47021297/186770353-827b0032-5434-4f84-ad9b-da13b8f90f15.jpeg" width="30%" height="30%">